salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2022-08-08-trouble-coredata-migration.md

 order: 5
 ---

 For iOS devices upgraded from v7.x to v8.x, the previous v7.x tags/attributes are being held on the device and not sent to the server.
-If an application does not reset or re-generate tags/attributes, the device will send empty tags and attributes to the system. **The applications that have been affected are those that have migrated from v7.x to v8.x of the SDK.**
+If an application does not reset or re-generate tags/attributes, the device will send empty tags and attributes to the system. **The applications that have been affected are those that have migrated from v7.x to v8.x of the SDK and applications that intend to upgrade to v8.x in the future.**

 The following guide will walk through the requirements for merging data sets successfully.

 ## Steps